choiyh592/choiyh592.github.io/README.md

 - **Dynamic Profile Photo Handling**: Supports images of any aspect ratio (portrait, landscape, or square) using CSS `clamp()` and aspect-ratio parameters, with soft rounded card corners.
 - **Unified Visual Geometry**: Clean separator borders and vertical midpoint alignment for thumbnails and detail items.
 - **SEO-friendly**: Contains meta tags optimized for search engine crawlability.

-## Who This Template Is For

-This template is ideal for:
-- Undergraduate and graduate students preparing portfolios.
-- PhD candidates and researchers who want a minimal, professional workspace to present publications.
-- Academics looking for a clean, single-page-app (SPA) style portfolio that requires zero complex frameworks (HTML/Vanilla CSS/JavaScript).

 ## Customizations from the Original Template